darsheee/civilspage/modern-history/cdm.md

 The Civil Disobedience Movement was the next mass movement launched by the Congress after a gap of 8 years and on the withdrawal of Non-cooperation Movement in February 1922.
 There were several factors that prepared the ground for the CDM, starting from the sudden withdrawal of the Non-Cooperation movement to the non-acceptance of Nehru Report by the British government.

+The Civil Disobedience Movement was the next mass movement launched by the Congress after a gap of 8 years and on the withdrawal of Non-cooperation Movement in February 1922.
+There were several factors that prepared the ground for the CDM, starting from the sudden withdrawal of the Non-Cooperation movement to the non-acceptance of Nehru Report by the British government.

 <div  font-serif     text-base	   font-medium hyphens-none leading-normal     tracking-wider subpixel-antialiased>

 ## RUN UP TO CIVIL DISOBEDIENCE MOVEMENT (CDM)